 OCTOBER 28 and 29, 2022, join us for the conference, The State of Democracy and Rise of Autocracy in view of the Russian Invasion of Ukraine.
 The event includes presentations on democracy, authoritarianism, law, and illiberalism.
-Participants aim to illuminate policy and political problems of weakening democratic sustainability with the simultaneous growth of autocracies worldwide.
+Participants aim to illuminate environmental policies and political problems of weakening democratic sustainability with the simultaneous growth of autocracies worldwide.

 Barbara Geddes (UCLA) will deliver the conference keynote.
 Geddes works on autocratic politics, regime transition, democratization, bureaucratic reform and corruption, political bargaining over institutional change, and research design.
 Her current research focuses on politics in dictatorships.
 Her most recent book is How Dictatorships Work: Power, Personalization, and Collapse (with Joseph Wright and Erica Frantz), 2018.
 The original data set on which the book was based, The Authoritarian Regimes Data Set, was awarded the Lijphart/Przeworski/Verba Best Original Data Set Award given by the Comparative Politics Organized Section of the American Political Science Association.
 Read more.

 John Lord O’Brian Hall, Room 104, UB North Campus

 The conference is held in-person and via Zoom.

 To access the event via ZOOM, register here.